harnettd/transform-analyze-with-sql/cleaning_data.md

 ```

-Then, importing data was done using pgAdmin4.
+Importing data was done using pgAdmin4.
 Once all data was successfully imported, the number of rows imported per table was determined with

 ```sql
 /* Count the number of rows in each table of the ecommerce database. */